Facts about Medicaid

 ACA: The Affordable Care Act extends Medicaid coverage for the near and working poor who otherwise can’t get health insurance.

-In all its different forms, Medicaid is an essential linchpin of life in the 21st Congressional District, which encompasses most of the North Country:
+In all its different forms, Medicaid is an essential linchpin of life in the , which encompasses most of the North Country:

-• Medicaid provides support for 215,000 lives, representing 28% of our population, including our family members and neighbors.
+• Medicaid provides support for 170,000 people, representing 28% of our population, including our family members and neighbors, children and grandchildren.

 • More than 60% of nursing home residents are covered by Medicaid.
-The North Country has the second largest percentage of elderly residents in the nation.
+The North Country has the one of the highest percentages of elderly residents in the nation.

 • 16.4% of the North Country’s population is employed by the healthcare sector, which is reliant on Medicaid.